koeame/adobe-alternatives-ko/README.md

 > __*__ does not specify which exact browsers are tested

 > __**__ Steam support does not always indicate full, stable support on operating systems such as Linux.
 Refer to [ProtonDB](https://www.protondb.com/explore) or their official websites for more information.

-> **DISCLAIMER:** Some of the software listed may no longer have support or may even possibly break.

 **Alternatives to:**